- Australian GP victories

 The title went down to the last corner of the last race where he lost it to Spanish rival Alex Marquez.

-He jumped directly to the premier class the following year where, once the flitter of the big time wore off he began focusing on the task at hand, his potentially shone through.
+He jumped directly to the premier class the following year where, once the flitter of the big time wore off he began focusing on the task at hand, his potential shone through.

 His first premier-class win came at the rain-affected 2016 Dutch TT aboard a Honda.
 He moved to Pramac Ducati for 2018 where he’s never looked faster or more comfortable on a MotoGP™ machine and, with a GP19 bike at his disposal next year, we can expect some podium finishes.

 The popular Australian has won at Phillip Island before, finishing first in the Moto3™ class in 2014.
-His highest finish in the MotoGP™ at Phillip Island has been seventh, upgrading to the Ducati GP19 in 2019 Miller will be looking to capatalise at the Australian Motocycle Grand Prix 2019 at The Island.
+His highest finish in the MotoGP™ at Phillip Island has been seventh, upgrading to the Ducati GP19 in 2019 - Miller will be looking to capatalise at the Australian Motorcycle Grand Prix 2019.